 JB started singing at the age of 8, by participating in talent shows in the western New York region, taking the crowds by surprise, and capturing multiple first-place prizes and trophies.
 He has performed for and worked with many non-profit organizations, such as Niagara Falls Firefighters Toy Fund Telethon, Make a Wish Foundation, the American Diabetes Association, the American Cancer Society, and the Brian Moorman Punt Foundation.

 JB has opened shows for various artists over the years.
 Some of which include,…..
 Miranda Lambert, Low Cash, Frankie Ballard, The Cadillac 3, Phil Vassar, Darryl Worley, Eric Paslay, Brian McComas, Terri Clark, Wade Hayes, Jeff Carson, and Gloriana.
-Additionally, JB has closed shows for featured artists Cowboy Troy and Josh Thompson.
+Additionally, JB has closed shows for featured artists Cowboy Troy, Josh Thompson and Darryl Worley.

 2014 was a big year for JB starting with recording his second CD (EP) in Nashville, TN with hit songwriter/producer Greg Crowe.
 “Taillights n Dust,” a single from the album is being pushed nationwide on various radio stations.

 JB performs in Nashville, during the CMA Festival week for thousands of fans, as well as greeting Fans at the very popular “Fan Fair” event in the Nashville Convention Center.